Biomass (Biomass Monitoring Mission for Carbon Assessment)

 - Rising to the challenge, ESA’s Biomass satellite will use a specific type of radar instrument that can see through clouds, which typically shroud tropical forest, and penetrates the canopy layer, allowing the biomass of trees to be estimated.

 - It will be the first satellite to carry a fully polarimetric P-band synthetic aperture radar for interferometric imaging.
-Thanks to the long wavelength of P-band, around 70 cm, the radar signal can slice through the whole forest layer.
+Thanks to the long wavelength of the P-band, around 70 cm, the radar signal can slice through the whole forest layer.

 - Scheduled for liftoff in 2023, the development of the mission is well on the way and completion is in sight.